 Conclusion: In biologic-naïve patients with active PsA, ixekizumab significantly improved skin symptoms, health-related quality of life and work productivity.

 Trial Registration: ClinicalTrials.gov, http://clinicaltrials.gov, NCT01695239; EU Clinical Trials Register, https://www.clinicaltrialsregister.eu, EudraCT2011-002326-49.

 Women & Children

 Gottlieb, Alice B; Strand, Vibeke; Kishimoto, Mitsumasa; Mease, Philip; Thaçi, Diamant; Birt, Julie; Lee, Chin H; Shuler, Catherine L; Lin, Chen-Yen; and Gladman, Dafna D, "Ixekizumab improves patient-reported outcomes up to 52 weeks in bDMARD-naïve patients with active psoriatic arthritis (SPIRIT-P1)."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 168.